cansavvy/DataTrail_ReOrg/docs/02_getting_data_02_objects.md

 The simplest *type* of object in R is called a **vector**, which is an object that can contain multiple items.
 Generally, each individual vector can only contain objects of the same class, but a certain type of vector, called a **list**, can contain objects of different classes.
 You will learn about lists in a later lesson.

 For now, it's not important to understand the details of that last paragraph, but it *is* important to know that there are **different types** of objects and that these objects each hold information of a specific **class**.

-We'll begin this lesson by looking at how to create objects in each of these five basic classes in R.

 ### Summary